silentorb/marloth-story/docs/general/general.md

 - An ideological conflict should never be resolved over the course of a single scene.
 - They should resolve over at least a part's worth of time.
 - Each narrative should have multiple scenes with public forums.
 The world is the stage.
-- Ideologies are most defined but what a person worships.
+- Ideologies are mostly defined by what a person worships.

 #### Reasons

 - Ideological conflict is one of the greatest ways to add depth and significance to a storyline.
-- Ideological conflicts are not about personal demonstration, they are about trust.
+- Ideological conflicts are not about personal demonstration, they are about faith.
 It is like betting on a horse and then seeing which horse wins.
 The people betting may be participants in the race, but it is not their individual qualities that determine the winning horse.
 Those who trust in God will always win.

-### Impending Doom

 ### Implication

+#### Background

 Marloth depends heavily on implication.